kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

   - Estimated increase in size: (e.g., new annotation of size 32B)
   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->
-Yes and no. It does add new fields, which increase the worst case size of `ResourceSlice` and `ResourceClaim` object.
-However, the increase size is bounded for most cases:
+Yes and no. It does add new fields, which increase the worst case size of the `ResourceSlice` object.
+However, the increase is bounded, and the worst case actually gets smaller:

-- `ResourceClaim`: linear to the number of constraints specified in the resource.
-- `ResourceSlice`: linear to the number of devices defined in the resource.
-And, the number of list items is also bounded.
+- Per device, the total number of attribute values is bounded by `ResourceSliceMaxAttributeValuesPerDevice` (=48) instead of 32, i.e. at most 16 more values.
+List elements share a single key, so the key bytes do NOT multiply.
+- Per slice, a slice using this feature is limited to `ResourceSliceMaxDevicesWithAdvancedFeatures` (=64) devices instead of 128.

+`ResourceClaim` is NOT affected.
+This KEP adds no field to it, it just extends the semantics of the existing `constraints[].{matchAttribute,distinctAttribute}`.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?